 The best things which you can do are:

-- Check the review of people who have made it successful to the summit.
+- Check the review of people who have made it successful at the summit.

-- Make sure which route was used most of the time for a Summit successful summit.
+- Make sure which routes are using most of the time for a successful summit.

 - Check which route offers the best success rate.